mohitdhatrak/is-your-birthday-lucky/README.md

-# is-your-birthday-lucky
-Checks if your birthday is lucky, mark 11 project made for level 0 of neoG camp.
+# Is your birthday lucky?

+Not so big on astrology?
+Check out this app that tells you if your birthday is luck using some maths.

+Tech Stack: HTML, CSS & JavaScript

 You can try it [here](https://luckynumber-birthday.netlify.app/)